sapochat/brand-mcp/README.md

 5. Save the file and restart Claude Desktop

 When Claude Desktop starts, you should see a hammer icon in the input box, indicating that tools are available.
-Clicking this icon should show tools including "evaluateContent" and "checkBrandCompliance".
+Clicking this icon should show tools including "analyzeSafety" and "checkBrandCompliance".

 If you don't see the tools, check the logs:
 - macOS: `~/Library/Logs/Claude/mcp*.log`